themusicman/bosun/README.md

 defimpl Bosun.Policy, for: Post do alias Bosun.Context

+  # Could also be defined on the fallback Any implementation
+  def resource_id(resource, _action, _subject, _context, _options) do
+    resource.id
+  end

+  # Could also be defined on the fallback Any implementation
+  def subject_id(_resource, _action, subject, _context, _options) do
+    subject.id
+  end

   def permitted?(_resource, _action, %User{role: :admin}, context, _options) do
     Context.permit(context, "Admins are allowed to do anything") end